seock04/Uncertainty-Handler/Data Structure and Algorithm/Search Space optimization/README.md

 # How to improve the performance
 1) Find first answer with Greedy way
-2) Use it as base of prunning to dropdown
+2) Use it as base of prunning to drop unnecessary search

 # Input for Finding Shortest Path with Prunning
 5 7